Impact123/CallAdmin/README.md

 ## Installation #Webscript
-1. Put the notice.php and the app.config file somewhere you can refer to, this can be an subdomain for example
+1. Put all files into an subfolder in your webspace
-2. Open the app.config file and edit the database settings
+2. Open the app.config file, edit the database settings and set an key

+### Download #Webscript
+You can download the full package [here](http://vs.gugyclan.eu:8000/job/CallAdmin/) (grab the webserver package).

 ## Installation #Client
 1. Download the client including all files into some folder
-2. Open up the `calladmin-client_settings.ini` file and set the url to where your notice.php is reachable (http://example.com/notice.php)
+2. Setup the client in the settings tab
-3. Open the client and wait for new reports
+3. Wait for new reports

-### Requirements #Client
-The client is written for python 3.x, therefore you need to install it.

 ## Notes